 3. Read `CLAUDE.md`

-Problem 3: CLAUDE.md is auto-injected.
-Reading it explicitly is redundant.
+Line 3: CLAUDE.md is auto-injected.
+Reading it explicitly tells the agent to re-do work the harness already finished.

 The fix: